Holding a Regular Meeting with the Association of the British Pharmaceutical Industry (ABPI)

 Introduction

-At the beginning of the meeting, Clair Machin, ABPI Executive Director International Policy & UK Competitiveness, welcomed the participants and expressed his hope that the UK and Japan would continue to deepen their relationship as a constructive and important relationship where the two countries share many positions, including IP protection, and learn from each other.
+At the beginning of the meeting, Mr. Clair Machin, ABPI Executive Director International Policy & UK Competitiveness, welcomed the participants and expressed his hope that the UK and Japan would continue to deepen their relationship as a constructive and important relationship where we share many positions and learn from each other, including IP protection.
 She also expressed her hope that the UK and Japan would continue to deepen their relationship as a constructive and important relationship where the two countries share many positions, including IP protection, and learn from each other.
 Mr. Manabe, Vice President of the ABPI, stated that while Japan and the UK are in an environment where innovation is promoted from the standpoint of IP protection, the UK is making progress in patient collaboration despite challenges in the commercial environment, and that they would like to cooperate with each other while learning from the new government's policies.

 The ABPI gave a presentation on the new government's life science policy and the latest trends in patient collaboration.

-From Japan, the NHI introduced the latest trends in NHI reimbursement, government efforts to strengthen drug discovery and eliminate drug lag/loss, and the latest trends in patient collaboration from the Committee for the Promotion of Patient Group Collaboration.
+From Japan, the NHI introduced the latest trends in NHI reimbursement, the government's efforts to strengthen drug discovery and eliminate drug lag/loss, and the Patient Cooperation Committee's presentation on the latest trends in patient collaboration.

 Update on Japan pricing and reimbursement environment (JPMA)